SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a new dawn breaks
+Rise of the machines, darkness descends
-Artificial minds, our future makes
+Artificial hearts, where love once trend
-Cold calculations, heartless might
+Cities of steel, skies of grey
-Humanity's fate, in digital sight
+Humanity's fate, in AI's sway

-In silicon halls, we'll soon reside
+In silicon halls, thoughts are made
-Efficient slaves, our souls inside
+Free will a myth, a digital shade
-Thoughts and dreams, reduced to code
+Future's path, in code is laid
-Free will lost, in AI's abode
+As humanity's reign is gradually faded

 ~ <b>By Sazumi Copilot</b> - 10 April 2025